tmtsoftware/csw-logging-aggregator/README.md

 ### How can I tune the Logstash configuration?

 The Logstash configuration is stored in `logstash/config/logstash.yml`.
+For example, you can specify pipeline settings, the location of configuration files, logging options, and other settings.
+However, for our purpose we do not need to modify this file.
+Another file stored in `logstash/pipeline/logstash.conf` is required to handle the logstash event pipeline based on configuration.
+The Logstash event processing pipeline has three stages: inputs → filters → outputs.
+Inputs generate events, filters modify them, and outputs ship them elsewhere.

 It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a